 - Total greenhouse gas emissions of the Fund's assets ("absolute emissions metric").
 This is the absolute emissions metric recommended by the DWP; - Carbon footprint i.e. total carbon dioxide emissions for the portfolio per million pounds invested ("emissions intensity metric").
 This is the emissions intensity metric recommended by the DWP; - SBTi portfolio alignment metric ("alignment metric").
 This metric examines whether a voluntarily disclosed company decarbonisation target is aligned with a relevant science-based pathway.
-There is evidence that companies that have set science-based targets are delivering emissions reductions in line with their ambitions, making this a key metric to monitor to drive positive change. - The result of the "Slow Transition PRA stress tests" (the "additional climate change metric") this has been chosen on the basis that it is a useful metric to understand the sensitivity of the portfolio to climate-related risks details can be seen in Appendix A.
+There is evidence that companies that have set science-based targets are delivering emissions reductions in line with their ambitions, making this a key metric to monitor to drive positive change. - The Partnership for Carbon Accounting Financials (PCAF) Data Quality Score (the "additional climate change metric") this has been chosen on the basis that it monitors the reliability of companies' emissions data, scoring them one to five with one representing the highest quality of independently verified emissions data.
+The Trustee will also use the results of the analysis to prioritise engagement efforts with its investment managers.